registerguard/django_obit_desk2/README.rst

 Add this to your urls.py:
 (r'^add/(?P<model_name>\w+)/$', 'obituary.views.add_new_model'),

 Make sure you can send out an e-mail.
-(Elsewise, it'll bust on save().)
+(Elsewise, it'll bust on `save()`)

 Also, add recipients to obituary_settings.py, otherwise no e-mails will go out.
+To stop the email sending comment out `.send` lines.

 Note to self: Run locally from virtualenv `test_root` with ssh tunnel to server.

 ===========
 Immediate To Do